m040601/my-awesome-stars/README.md

 - [pyechonest](https://github.com/echonest/pyechonest) - Python client for the Echo Nest API
 - [caliload](https://github.com/bkidwell/caliload) - a wrapper script for various Calibre command line tools that allows you to add and update books from an offline library.
 - [bibserver](https://github.com/okfn/bibserver) - BibServer is open-source software what makes it easy to publish, manage and find bibliographies.
 BibServer is RESTful and web-friendly.
-- [recipes](https://github.com/readbeam/recipes) - Subscribe to any online content on your iPad or Kindle.
 - [plowbot](https://github.com/chmduquesne/plowbot) - A minimalist jabber bot for plowshare
-- [sina2wordpress](https://github.com/huxuan/sina2wordpress) - 新浪博客到WordPress搬家工具 | Move Sina Blog to WordPress
 - [kytea-python](https://github.com/seikichi/kytea-python) -
 - [klaus](https://github.com/jonashaag/klaus) - pip install klaus -- the first Git web viewer that Just Works™.
-- [corpus-analyzer](https://github.com/varepsilon/corpus-analyzer) - Analyze corpus (corpora) of words against given words.
 - [plagwiki](https://github.com/kahrl/plagwiki) - Tools for plagiarism wikis
 - [evervim](https://github.com/kakkyz81/evervim) - edit evernote on vim.
-- [corpus-analyzer](https://github.com/zhemao/corpus-analyzer) - A webapp that takes a piece of your writing, generates word frequencies, and compares them to the British and American National Corpora.
 - [franki](https://github.com/athrun/franki) - Field replacement for Anki
-- [dropship](https://github.com/driverdan/dropship) - Instantly transfer files between Dropbox accounts using only their hashes.
 - [acoustid-server](https://github.com/acoustid/acoustid-server) - AcoustID's web site and API
 - [unoconv](https://github.com/dagwieers/unoconv) - Universal Office Converter - Convert between any document format supported by LibreOffice/OpenOffice.
 - [echoprint-server](https://github.com/echonest/echoprint-server) - Server components for Echoprint
-- [jsonpipe](https://github.com/zacharyvoase/jsonpipe) - Convert JSON to a UNIX-friendly line-based format.
 - [csvkit](https://github.com/wireservice/csvkit) - A suite of utilities for converting to and working with CSV, the king of tabular file formats.
 - [Herd](https://github.com/russss/Herd) - A single-command bittorrent distribution system, based on Twitter's Murder
 - [dvcs-autosync](https://github.com/rmayr/dvcs-autosync) - dvcs-autosync is a project to create an open source replacement for Dropbox/Wuala/Box.net/etc. based on distributed version control systems (DVCS).
 It offers nearly instantaneous mutual updates when a file is added or changes on one side but with the added benefit of (local, distributed) versioning and does not rely on a centralized service provider.
 - [tablib](https://github.com/kennethreitz/tablib) - Python Module for Tabular Datasets in XLS, CSV, JSON, YAML, &c.
 - [gitmarks_2](https://github.com/FarMcKon/gitmarks_2) - Gitmarks 2.0. is a peer to peer bookmarking tool.
-- [sharebox](https://github.com/chmduquesne/sharebox) - a distributed FUSE filesystem with offline operations support
 - [CEDICT_Parser](https://github.com/zkoch/CEDICT_Parser) - Python files for parsing chinese dictionary CEDICT
 - [annotator-store](https://github.com/openannotation/annotator-store) - A backend store for the Annotator
 - [Vaporfile](https://github.com/EnigmaCurry/Vaporfile) - A tool to upload and synchronize static websites to the Amazon S3 cloud.